MicrosoftDocs/cognitive-toolkit-docs/articles/Using-CNTK-with-Keras.md

 **Step 4.** Install a suitable build of CNTK (older CNTK versions don't have Keras support).

-> 4.1 Please choose one of the several available wheel options from the following pages to match your python + machine environment.
+> 4.1 Please choose one of the several available wheel options from the following pages to match your Python + machine environment.

 - For Windows: Choose a suitable [binary](./Setup-Windows-Python.md) (wheel file).